MicrosoftDocs/win32/desktop-src/SbsCs/assembly-signing-example.md

 **c:\\MySampleAssembly>signtool sign /f \<fullpath>mycompany.pfx /du https:\//www.mycompany.com/MySampleAssembly /t https:\//timestamp.digicert.com MySampleAssembly.cat**

 If you have an authenticated digital certificate, and your certification authority uses the PVK file format to store the private key, you can use the PVK Digital Certificate Files Importer (pvkimprt.exe) to import the key into your cryptographic service provider (CSP).
 This utility enables you to export to the industry standard format of PFX/P12.
 For more information about the PVK Digital Certificate Files Importer, see the Deployment Resources section of the MSDN library or contact your certification authority.
-You may be able to obtain pvkimprt.exe from https://office.microsoft.com/downloads/2000/pvkimprt.aspx.

 See also, [Creating Signed Files and Catalogs](creating-signed-files-and-catalogs.md).